black kyusu with a glass filled with tea

 2. Step 2: Add Tea Next, measure five grams (approximately 1 teaspoon) for a kyusu with roughly 200ml to 250ml of water.
 Then add the measured tea to a dry and clean kyusu teapot.

-3. Step 3: Add Water Once the water has cooled to a suitable temperature, you need to pour your tea into the kyusu teapot slowly.
-Fill about 90%of the Kyusu pot with water.
+3. Step 3: Add Water Once the water has cooled to a suitable temperature, fill about 90% of the Kyusu pot with water.
 Make sure to leave some room at the top for cleaner decantation.

 4. Step 4: Infuse Add the lid for the recommended infusion time, generally about one to two minutes for Japanese green tea.